Elemental-IRCd/irc/README.md

 ```go
 func (irc *Connection) Privmsgf(target, format string, a ...interface{})
 ```
-Send formated string to specified target (channel or nickname).
+Privmsgf sends a formatted message to a specified target (channel or nickname).

 #### func (*Connection) Quit